HannaLAguilar/Dog-_Identification_CNN/README.md

 ## Installation

-Using [Anaconda](https://www.anaconda.com/products/individual), run the follow lines of code:
+Using [Anaconda](https://www.anaconda.com/products/individual), run the following lines of code:

 1. Create an enviroment:
 ```